PhilippeMarcMeyer/vanillaSelectBox/README.md

 ```
 #### History :

+v0.61 : New option: maxSelect, set a maximum to the selectable options in a multiple choice menu

 v0.60 : Two levels: optgroups are now used to show two level dropdowns

  ![screen shot](https://raw.githubusercontent.com/PhilippeMarcMeyer/vanillaSelectBox/master/twoLevels.jpg)

 v0.59 : Bug fix : search box was overlapping first item in single selects